argrelay/argrelay/docs/dev_notes/top_todos.md

 *   Try to reduce number of search requests (e.g.) file it as known issue to fix.

-*   Think to start each arg as `ArgSource.UnassignedValue` (or at least mark it in the described arg output as this).

 *   Consider splitting argrelay -> argrelay-core, argrelay-integ (server and client), argrelay-demo, while keeping argrelay as an easy to install package.

 *   Make ErrorInvocator exit with specified code, print specified message, etc.